iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nv.dhhs.en___1.2.10/report.md

 > Had absolutely no issues installing or connecting.
 Definitely getting others to download.<br> :date: __2020-08-25 14:23:25__

 > Installed and set up with no issues.
 Brilliant idea that I hope catches on and people download.<br> :date: __2020-08-25 07:14:01__

-> A great resource.
-To avoid installation problems you will need to go into your device settings and look for "Exposure Notification Settings" and turn it on.
-This requires Bluetooth and location both to be On before it will allow you finish installation of the Covid Trace Nevada application.
-Look for the application to show up under your Google account management section and then under "Services"<br> :date: __2020-08-25 05:10:08__